- Official Website

 Looking back at Starar's career so far, it's hard to believe how far they've come in four short years.
-"I guess it was just a matter of building upon our successes, as they happened," says lead singer and guitarist, Jenna, "Each when we worked on a new EP, we'd work on a new style, blending in the best parts of every release that had pricked our ears."
+"I guess it was just a matter of building upon our successes, as they happened," says lead singer and guitarist, Jenna, "Each time we worked on a new EP, we'd work on a new style, blending in the best parts of every release that had pricked our ears."
 Steven, on the other hand, puts it slightly more bluntly, "When we put a set of songs out there, the feedback would always be tremendous, but you still have to develop a sound that is both unique as well as contemporary to your audience.
 If you want to build that audience, you have to try new things to keep people interested."

-For their live shows, the duo have picked guitars and sang harmonies with bass guitar backing around Lincoln and a few impromptu sets in London to expand their fan base.
+For their live shows, the duo have picked guitars and sang harmonies with bass guitar backing around the shires and districts and a few impromptu sets in London to expand their fan base.
 "Our sets are very intimate, very low-key, just the two of us singing and playing.
 There's no laptop triggers or backing-tracks, just our performance, clean and unprocessed so the audience gets a feeling for how real our presentation is," says Steven, "I love playing to a good, happy, engaged house."
 There's one thing for sure, they'll be keeping audiences engaged for years to come.